mheiber/freeboard/README.md

-# Freeboard
+# Freeboard一一the only clipboard manager with fake screen cracks and hanzi

-Mac menu bar clipboard manager.
-Retro green-on-black hacker UI.
+clipboard manager.
+100% vibecoded.

+cmd-shift-v to open and select recent clipboard entries

 ## Features